BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - Obligations and duties are the same, obligations are imposed or incurred by voluntary action.
 Non-obligatory actions might create obligations or dutes - while people have no obligation to become parents, they incur obligations once they enter into these conditions
 - Obligation requires not mere imposition, but imposition by a superioe.
 If it is true, then God has duties, not obligations, toward us
 - Obligations and duties are the same, they both require imposition by a superior, but there are some right and wrnog actions that are independent of obligation and duty.

+#                   Laws

+Types of Laws:
+- Eternal Law - exists independently of God
+- Divine  Law - created by God's will
+- Natural Law - laws based on the nature of some creature

+##                  Natural Law

+- Naturalism  - Natural Law contains only moral facts (without prescriptions to do good)
+- Voluntarism - Natural Law contains only prescriptions
+- Both

+##                  Positive vs Negative Law

+- Non-positive law - the law that exists on its own
+- Positive law - exists because of hte will of the legislator